AWegnerGitHub/awegnergithub.github.io-content/2012_04_22_monitoring-language-on-the-game-servers.md

  The ban length will be 1 day.
  - The system keeps messages for a total of 5 minutes.
 If a message is older than that, the system forgets it.

 Currently, the three inappropriate terms all have a threshold of `1`.
-This means they saying the words results in a ban.
+This means saying the words results in a ban.
 Homophobic, racist remarks aren't welcome on the Viper servers.
 We can't prevent it, but we can deal with offenses swiftly.
 The 5 minute window is added because the community requested that excessive swearing also be limited.
 We don't want to outright ban it, but they don't want a swear filled rant to occur after every match.